JuliaAI/MLJ.jl/docs/src/working_with_tasks.md

-by: (i) distinguishing between the machine and *[scientific type](index.md)* of scalar data; (ii) disallowing the representation of multiple scientific types by the same machine type during learning; and (iii) establising a convention for what scientific types a given machine type may represent (see the table at the end of [Getting Started](index.md)).
+by: (i) distinguishing between the machine and *[scientific type](index.md)* of scalar data; (ii) disallowing the representation of multiple scientific types by the same machine type during learning; and (iii) establishing a convention for what scientific types a given machine type may represent (see the table at the end of [Getting Started](index.md)).